CatherineG21/dsc-hypothesis-testing-cumulative-lab/README.md

 results_table.index.name = "CHRONIC"
 results_table
 ```
+chi-squared p-value: 1.4525226945056695e-51
 """
-The very small p-value allows us to reject the null hypothesis, showing a statistically significant relationship between nicotine use and chronic sickness.
-Although non-users are the larger group overall, nicotine users make up the majority of those with chronic sickness.
-This suggests a strong association, though not necessarily causation, between nicotine use and both long-term and short-term health problems.
+The Chi-squared test is appropriate since both variables are categorical.
+The null hypothesis states that nicotine use and chronic sickness are independent, while the alternative states that they are related.
+The p-value (1.45e-51) is far below 0.05, so the null hypothesis is rejected.

+This indicates a significant association between nicotine use and chronic sickness, with users more likely to report chronic illness, though the test does not prove causation.
 """
 ## 5. Choose Your Own Question